sigsteve/vagrant-caasp/README.md

 Once you have a CaaSP cluster provisioned you can start and stop that cluster by using the `cluster.sh` script
 ```
+Usage deploy_caasp.sh [options..]
+-m, --model <model>  Which config.yml model to use for vm sizing
+                     Default: "minimal"
+-f, --full           attempt to bring the machines up and deploy the cluster
+-i, --ignore-memory  Don't prompt when over allocating memory
+-t, --test           Do a dry run, don't actually deploy the vms.
+-h,-?, --help        Show help

 Usage cluster.sh [options..] [command]
 -v, --verbose       Make the operation more talkative
 -h,-?, --help       Show help and exit